 Group lessons, of course!
 And, one of the best times is an online Halloween group lesson!

 Students are ready for a change of pace.
-Parents can enjoy hearing their child laughing & learning with their peers.
+Parents can enjoy hearing their children laughing & learning with their peers.
 And, you as a teacher can focus on some of the things that may fall through the cracks during weekly lessons.

 What’s the plan?